tymyrddin/purple/source/docs/audits/iso27001/base-camp-check.md

 - You're complying with your own ISMS policies and procedures
 - Nonconformities are identified and addressed

+Internal audits can include running test scenarios against controls rather than only reviewing documentation: verifying that an alert fires when expected, running a phishing simulation to check whether awareness has actually changed behaviour, or testing whether backup restoration succeeds under realistic conditions.
+These produce effectiveness evidence that document review alone cannot.
+The question is not only whether the control is in place but whether it still does what the model assumed it would do.

 Think of it as a practice run before the real certification audit.
 You want to find problems yourself, on your terms, with time to fix them.

 ### Planning your internal audit programme